 Oral Health update:

 Over the years, we (R.S.G.
-Dental Healthcare), have always conducted a comprehensive head/neck and intra oral visual examination on all patients at every recall appointment.
-The good news is we have recently incorporated a state of the art, non-invasive oral cancer screening technology (VELscope) in the form of a safe, high-energy blue light (“Auto- Fluorescence”).
+Dental Healthcare), have always conducted a comprehensive head/neck and intraoral visual examination on all patients at every recall appointment.
+The good news is we have recently incorporated a state-of-the-art, non-invasive oral cancer screening technology (VELscope) in the form of a safe, high-energy blue light (“Auto- Fluorescence”).
 It gives us the capability to reveal subclinical abnormalities on or below oral mucosal surfaces, previously undetectable to the naked eye under normal light!!
 According to a study in September/October 2008issue of "General Dentistry", oral HPV can be detected using the VELscope.
-Healthy cells will flouresceback and appear green in color while damaged or unhealthy cells will not flouresce but appear as black or dark maroon areas.
+Healthy cells will fluoresce back and appear green in color while damaged or unhealthy cells will not fluoresce but appear as black or dark maroon areas.

 Early detection=High survival rate

 It is strongly suggested that screening is done as early as age 18 and every 6-12 months pending risk factors.
 This non-invasive screening system takes but a few minutes at a fee of $95.00 which may be covered by your dental/medical insurance.